What is a meson?

 How big is a meson?

 Mesons are about 2/3 the size of protons or neutrons.
 A meson is a kind of boson.
 Mesons are too small for us to see directly.
 Physicists only know they are there because of how they affect bigger things that we can see.
+It’s like when you know your sister messed up your room, even though she isn’t there anymore, because you can see the things she moved around.

 How long do mesons hang around?